isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-05-18-color-me-dark.md

 used to be, but she is always a lady, very proper even during the worst of times” (p.
 180).
 Suffrage, or the right to vote in political elections, does not apply to all Americans in the United States when the Love family moves to Chicago.
-Nellie Lee observes that her mother, Olive, dedicates consistent time to causes that are important to her.Soon after the family arrives in Chicago, Olive Love brings her husband and children to a church service near their home.
+Nellie Lee observes that her mother dedicates consistent time to causes that are important to her.
+Soon after the family arrives in Chicago, Olive Love brings her husband and children to a church service near their home.
-Olive enjoys the service and when the Reverend Prince McDonald tells her about the youth lecture series he hosts, Olive agrees to bring her daughters.
+Mrs. Love enjoys the service and when the Reverend Prince McDonald tells her about the youth lecture series he hosts, she agrees to bring her daughters.
 The next week, “...Mama walked us to Reverend McDonald’s Open Mind Church and Youth Center…It was exciting to know that Dr. DuBois had written a book about Africa.
 [Nellie Lee] had never heard of kingdoms in Africa…Mama hadn’t intended to, but she stayed the entire time” (pp. 93-94).
-Olive Love takes her daughters to the youth center for a Saturday lecture, where enjoys the topic so much that she stays for the whole lecture.
+Mrs. Love takes her daughters to the youth center for a Saturday lecture, where she enjoys the topic so much that she stays for the whole event.
 Through Reverend McDonald, Mrs. Love helps expose her young daughters to the work of Dr. W.E.B.
 Du Bois, a leader in the fight for civil rights in the United States.
 Olive models to her daughters how to seek out educational opportunities in the community, and how to find joy in